Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-Any individual who believes the Band, including any office, division, branch, subsidiary entity, or commercial enterprise of the Band, other than the director or other TERO staff, has violated any requirement imposed by this chapter or any regulation issued pursuant to it may file a complaint with the director, but only after the individual has either:
+Any individual who believes the Band, including any office, division, branch, or agency, other than the TERO Director or other TERO staff, has violated any requirement imposed by this chapter or any regulation issued pursuant to it may file a complaint with the TERO Director, but only after the individual has either:

-• (a) filed a complaint with and exhausted the administrative remedies provided by the involved office, division, branch, subsidiary entity, or commercial enterprise of the Band; or
+• (a) filed a complaint with and exhausted the administrative remedies provided by the involved office, division, branch, or agency; or

-• (b) filed a complaint with the involved office, division, branch, subsidiary entity, or commercial enterprise of the Band and sixty (60) days have passed since filing and no meaningful action has been taken on the complaint by that office, division, subsidiary entity, or commercial enterprise.
+• (b) filed a complaint with the involved office, division, branch, or agency of the Band and 30 calendar days have passed since filing and no meaningful action has been taken on the complaint by that office, division, or agency.

-Upon receiving a complaint that meets the requirements of this section, the director shall proceed in the same manner as he would on a complaint filed pursuant to § 1083 of this chapter, except that the director and the TERO Commission shall take into consideration any written decision concerning the complaint issued by the office, division, branch, subsidiary, entity, or commercial enterprise of the Band that is the subject of the complaint.
+Upon receiving a complaint that meets the requirements of this section, the Director shall proceed in the same manner as he or she would on a complaint filed pursuant to § 1083 of this chapter, except that the Director and the TERO Commission shall take into consideration any written decision concerning the complaint issued by the office, division, branch, or agency of the Band that is the subject of the complaint.

 Historical and Statutory Notes